MRI scan

 - metal foreign bodies

-Make sure you do not wear any make up or hairspray when you have your MRI scan, as these may contain tiny metal particles that may interfere with the scan, heat up or even burn you.
+Make sure you do not wear any makeup or hairspray when you have your MRI scan.
+These may contain tiny metal particles that may interfere with the scan, heat up or even burn you.
+Let your doctor know if you have a tattoo because some tattoo inks contain metal particles and can also cause irritation.

 Where can I get an MRI scan?

-MRIs are done in most public and private hospitals as well as in radiology practices.
+MRIs are done in most public and private hospitals, as well as in radiology practices.
+You need a referral from your doctor to get an MRI.

 The scan is conducted by a radiographer who is specially trained.
 The images are then shown to a radiologist, a specialist doctor who can interpret the findings and provide a report to your doctor.